bcharlier/HMMA238/Python-modules/tp.md

 $ pip install /path/to/my/local/module
 ```

 where `/path/to/my/local/module` is the path to the module.
-But if some change occurs in the `/path/to/my/local/module` folder, the module will not be reloaded...
-Not very useful during the development step.
-To force python to reload the module at each change use the `-e` option:
+But if some change occurs in the `/path/to/my/local/module` folder, the module will not be reloaded.
+This might be annoying during the development stage.
+To force `python` to reload the module at each change call, consider the `-e` option:

 ```bash
 $ pip install -e /path/to/my/local/module
 ```

-## Creating a Python module
+## Creating a `python` module

 References: <https://python-packaging.readthedocs.io/en/latest/>